BitcoinDesign/Guide/guide/daily-spending-wallet/backup-and-recovery/recovery.md

 Some applications  also provide an option for users to scan an encrypted proprietary QR code version of their recovery phrase.
 For a more detailed explanation of this recovery technique, check out this [blog post](https://blog.keys.casa/product-update-transaction-memos-encrypted-backups/) by Casa.

-### Restore a wallet with funds on the Lightning network
+### Restore a wallet with funds on the Lightning Network

-To fully restore a wallet with funds on the [Lightning network]({{ '/guide/getting-started/technology-primer/#the-lightning-payment-network' | relative_url }}), the state and history of the payment channels are needed in addition to the recovery phrase.
+To fully restore a wallet with funds on the [Lightning Network]({{ '/guide/getting-started/technology-primer/#the-lightning-payment-network' | relative_url }}), the state and history of the payment channels are needed in addition to the recovery phrase.
 As there are no standards for this yet, wallet applications need to have their own format for backing this up, and subsequently restoring.
 Due to the amount of information, a QR code of the encrypted data, like in the previous example, can be appropriate.

 {% include tip/recommendation.html %}